Overtime – Episode #386 (Originally aired 04/29/16)

 No, no.

-But the bigger question is: who would want to be Trump's VP?
+But the bigger question is, who would want to be Trump's VP?
 Chris Christie.
 That's the question.

 Many people.
 Right, Chris Christie.

-They'll line up.
-They'll be people.
+He'll line up.
+He'll be people.

 Everyone needs an act.
 I mean, it's like it would be a perfect.